DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/DocumentTypes/File templates.md

 **Separator**                     | The decimal separator applied.
 **Thousand separator**            | Only applies to Text templates.
 The thousand separator applied.

-**Date setttings** - Select the default date settings used withing the file.
+**Date setttings** - Select the default date settings used within the file.

 **Field** 	                      | **Description**
 :-------------------------------- |:-------------------------------------